Eschatologue/CM_wiki/docs/class/fighter/champion.md

 ### Level 15: Superior Critical

-The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons and Unarmed Strike.
+The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons or Unarmed Strike.
 This effect can stack.

 ### Level 18: Survivor

 You attain the pinnacle of resilience in battle, giving you these benefits:

-***Defy Death.*** You have :d20-adv: **Advantage** on Death Saving Throws.
+***Defy Death.*** You have :d20-adv: Advantage on Death Saving Throws.
 Moreover, when you roll 18-20 on a death save, you gain the benefit of rolling a 20 on a death save.

 ***Heroic Rally.*** At the start of each of your turns, you regain Hit Points equal to 5 + your Constitution modifier if you have no more than half your Hit Points remaining.
 You don't gain this benefit if you have 0 Hit Points.